“Man plans, God laughs”? “The best laid plans of mice and men often go awry”?

 This is a perfect time of year to look back at the year gone by and to plan going forward.
-Nothing wrong with a good plan, starting with a clear vision of what you want and need.
+Nothing wrong with a good plan.
+Start with a clear vision of what you want and need.
 Even better to look 5 years ahead and then break down how you are going to get there right down to your monthly and weekly goals.
-I like doing this and need to do this, because structure is the only thing that holds my commitment to my personal and business world together.
-And of course my commitment to living my Life Purpose no matter what, my passion for what I do and excitement about my life in general goes a long way too!
+I like doing this and need to do this, because structure is key to hold my commitment to my personal and business world together.
+And of course my commitment to living my Life Purpose no matter what.
+My passion for what I do.
+Excitement about my life in general goes a long way too!
 But without good planning all of this zest will have no legs to stand on to move forward.

 So what happens when your momentum for the coming year comes to a halt and sends you on a major detour?
+When you best laid plans go out the window?
 Here’s my story this year.

-What if all the envisioning, goal setting and careful planning goes out the window in one day?
+What if all the envisioning, goal setting and careful planning go out the window in one day?

+My best laid plans laid before you.
 In early December, I started my yearly intention setting and was beginning to plug in some real plans to meet my vision for the coming year (as I revisited my 5 year plan).
 I love deep Winter and the celebration of the Solstice to mark the return of the light.
 Such a good time to go inward to create clarity and focus for the coming year.
 Oh, yes, Christmas happens at this time too.
-My least favorite holiday, but I was even prepared for the chaos and ready to surrender my values to just jump in and have fun with family and friends.
+My least favorite holiday.
+But I was even prepared for the chaos and ready to surrender my values to just jump in and have fun with family and friends.
 Then I could get back to the serious work of my planning and to the quiet moments to just “be”.
 HA HA!